Hungarian verbs: Grammatical voice

-Hungarian uses active forms not only in the active sense (e.g. "He opened the door") and in the middle voice sense (e.g. "The door opened"), but also to express the passive (e.g. "The door was opened by Jane"), with the third person plural active form.
+Hungarian uses active forms not only in the active sense (e.g. "He opened the door") and in the middle voice sense (e.g. "The door opened"), but also uses the third person plural active form to express the passive (e.g. "The door was opened").
 For example, Megvizsgálják a gyereket literally means "They examine the child", but it is more commonly meant like "The child is examined".
-The fact that this sentence behaves like a passive voice is shown by the fact that the above (third person plural) form can be used even when only one agent is meant (i.e., the child is examined by one doctor).
+The passive voice meaning is shown by the fact that the third person plural form can be used even when only one agent is meant (the child is examined by one doctor).

-Another means to express the passive meaning is using middle voice lexical forms or unaccusative verbs, e.g. épül: "build"/ intransitive (cf. épít "build"/ transitive), alakul: "form"/ intransitive (cf. alakít "form"/ transitive). -ul/-ül is a common ending that expresses the middle voice, as opposed to -ít which expresses the active (these are transitive verbs).
+Another way to express the passive meaning is with middle voice lexical forms or unaccusative verbs, e.g. épül: "being built"/ intransitive (vs. épít "build"/ transitive), alakul: "developing form"/ intransitive (cf. alakít "form"/ transitive).
+Here the suffix -ul/-ül expresses the middle voice (creating intransitive verbs), as opposed to -ít which expresses the active (creating transitive verbs).
 Middle voice forms can also be created from some plain verbs by adding -ódik/-ődik, e.g. íródik "get written" (from ír "write"), ütődik "get hit" (from üt "hit").
-These active/middle pairs comprise a considerable part among Hungarian verbs.
+These active/middle pairs are available for a considerable proportion of Hungarian verbs.

 In the perfect, there is a third way to express passive meaning: the existential verb van (see van (to be)) plus the adverbial participle ending in -va/-ve (see Adverb derivation), e.g. meg van írva "it is written" (from megír "write").
 It is used when the result of the action is emphasized.
 It can be formed in the past perfect and future perfect, too, with the past and future forms of van. – A similar structure is used in a past meaning with lett: meg lett írva "it was written" or "it has been written" (sometimes "it had been written").